General Practitioner

 What is a Contraceptive Coil?

-A coil is also known as an intrauterine device (IUD).
-It is a long-acting, reversible, form of contraception.
+A contraceptive coil, also known as an intrauterine device (IUD), is a long-acting and reversible form of contraception.

-The coil is a small T shaped device which sits in your womb to prevent pregnancy.
-It is one of the most effective methods of contraception and is over 99% effective.
+It is a small, T-shaped device that is inserted into the womb to prevent pregnancy.
+The coil is one of the most effective methods of contraception, with over 99% effectiveness.

-Copper coil – prevents sperm from surviving and reaching the egg, it also prevents implantation (fertilised egg attaching to uterus).
+Prevents sperm from surviving and reaching the egg, and may also prevent implantation (a fertilised egg attaching to the womb lining).

 Pricing information